 spread to the underarm lymph nodes that are growing into each other, forming

 clumps.
-The cancer may also have apread to the lymph nodes near the
+Cancer may also have spread to the lymph nodes near the

 breastbone.
 The second scenario is very similar with the exception that the

 tumour is larger than 5cm in diameter and that the underarm lymph nodes do not adhere to one another or other tissues.

 2. Stage 3B: Unlike the other stages, in this stage, the tumour may be of any size